All Long Island & New York City Metro Areas

 Once submitted, it leaves the decision in the hands of the judge.
 In most cases, the judge will ask the attorneys after final arguments: “Is it submitted?”
 If the items are submitted, then no further argument is permitted.
 Whatever happens is left up to the judge to review.

 There is an art to writing a professional court submission.
 So you do not want to trust just anybody with the writing of one.
 Our staff has years of experience writing these court submissions that cover many different legal issues.
+We also provide motion submissions too.
+And learn about hearing or non-hearing motions.

 What Makes A Good Submission